catrionafsmith/scot_v_aus_soundboard/README.md

 # Scotland v Australia Rugby Soundboard

-DOEEES NOT RULE
 ![Screenshot 2022-10-28 at 15 43 24](https://user-images.githubusercontent.com/113362369/198654228-87526eb4-fd17-4c1c-bf49-88a37000a691.png)

-RULEEEZ

-Scotland v Australia Rugby Soundboard is a soundboard based on Wes Bos JavaScript30 Day 1 project.
+Scotland v Australia Rugby Soundboard is a soundboard based on Wes Bos' JavaScript30 Day 1 project.
 It was made to celebrate the Scotland v Australia rugby match on 29th October 2022.
 By clicking on the buttons on your keyboard, you can hear the atmosphere of the match!

 **Built with:**
 The index-START.html file shows the initial HTML, CSS and JS information that was provided by Wes.